MauriceR71/BioLamp/README.md

 # BioLamp

-An exploratory project on the synthesis of computer and biological algorithms Inspired by Christopher Voigt's work in synthetic biology
+An exploratory project on the synthesis of computer and biological algorithms.
+Inspired by Christopher Voigt's work in synthetic biology

 Questions: